7 Tips For Getting A Bad Credit Mortgage Application Approved

 Be mindful of a poor credit history because you do not want to sail close to the larger end of 36% of your income being spent on debt repayments.
 Aim to get that figure as low as possible.
 The lower it is, the better your chances of getting approved homeowner loans.

-• Be ready with an income and expenses spreadsheet.
+- Be ready with an income and expenses spreadsheet.

 Nothing is going to be more uncomfortable for a lender assessing your risk level than discovering you haven’t a clue what you spend on any given month.
 Have a spreadsheet detailing your monthly bills, including what you spend regularly daily.
 If you’re 80p a day for a newspaper, include it. £1.50 every few days for milk, include it.
 Let creditors see that you know exactly where your money goes.

-• Save loads
+- Save loads

-Lenders love big down payments because it’s less risky for them and more risky to you.
+Lenders love big down payments because it’s less risky for them and more risky for you.
 The higher a deposit you can make, the better because you’re asking for less, and the security on the property you buy will have a higher value, so you will have higher home equity, meaning you’ll have more to lose if you default on the payments.

-• Investigate Government Schemes
+- Investigate Government Schemes

 The government-run initiatives on occasion.
 Schemes such as Shared Ownership, Shared Equity, and the Starter Home Scheme may be options; however, not all are suited to those with bad credit.
-It’s worth knowing what’s available as you could find that if you’re between the ages of 23 and 40 years old, then from some point in 2018, should the New Starter Home Scheme go ahead as planned, then you could get a 20% discount off the cost of a new-build home, lowering the mortgage amount you would need to secure.
+It’s worth knowing what’s available as you could find that if you’re between the ages of 23 and 40 years old, then from some point in 2018, should the New Starter Home Scheme go ahead as planned, you could get a 20% discount off the cost of a new-build home, lowering the mortgage amount you would need to secure.
 That lower cost you’re asking for could help sway lenders to approve your bad credit secured loan.

 The only current scheme that won’t work for those with bad credit is the government’s Rent to Buy scheme as you need to have a good credit score.

-• Use the Notice of Corrections on credit files wisely
+- Use the Notice of Corrections on credit files wisely

 A Notice of Correction (NOC) can be added to your credit file to explain information that isn’t accurate or to explain that you had extenuating circumstances.